North Cascades: History

 Miners dominated the exploration and development of the range from the 1880s through the early 20th century.
 For example, mines around the boomtown of Monte Cristo, in the southwest portion of the North Cascades, produced "between $1 and $2.7 million in silver and gold".
 The Holden Mine, on the east side of the main divide, produced 106,000 tons of copper and 600,000 ounces of gold.
-Discovery of gold by American prospectors on the banks of the Thompson River at its confluence with the Nicoamen River, at the northern tip of the range, helped trigger the Fraser Canyon Gold Rush of 1858-1860 which in turn prompted the declaration of the Colony of British Columbia to affirm British possession of territories north of the 49th Parallel.
+Discovery of gold by American prospectors on the banks of the Thompson River at its confluence with the Nicoamen River, at the northern tip of the range, helped trigger the Fraser Canyon Gold Rush of 1858–1860 which in turn prompted the declaration of the Colony of British Columbia to affirm British possession of territories north of the 49th Parallel.
 The Fraser rush led to exploration of the Cascades to the east of the canyon and in the valley of the Similkameen River, with minor rushes in the area of Princeton, British Columbia in 1859 through the early 1860s and the creation of non-native towns (on top of much older native ones) at Boston Bar, Lytton and Hope, as well as Princeton.

 Early settlers also arrived in the foothills of the North Cascades in the latter half of the 19th century, and utilized the range in a limited way as a source of timber and grazing land.
-However, the range is so rugged that this exploitation was less dramatic than in other more gentle landscapes.
+The range is so rugged that this exploitation was less dramatic than in other more gentle landscapes.

 Early recreational use of the range included expeditions by the local climbing clubs, The Mountaineers and The Mazamas.
 These groups did not fully explore the inner reaches of the range and ascend the most difficult peaks until the 1930s and 1940s.
 It was not until the 1970s, that most peaks were climbed in the most isolated areas, making it one of the last explored ranges in the contiguous United States.